Table of Contents

 Many books are about competitive events – or the special bikes used in competition.
 Racing on tracks and roads became the most visibible use of bicycles at the end of the 19th century.
 The single speed utility bike with coaster brakes was the common bike for much of the 20th century.

 The Union Cycliste Internationale (UCI), the international sporting body has rules or standards for track and road racing, CX, mountain bikes and BMX.
 The rules are seen as restricting technological innovation in cycling.
-UCI has not recognized gravel.
-[Update – September 2021 – UCI has announced sanctioned gravel events in 2022.]
+UCI has recognized gravel in September 2021 – UCI announced sanctioned gravel events in 2022.

 Road bike riders began to use unpaved roads more extensively for training and recreation, and to participate in Ultra cross and endurance events on rough roads.
 Randonneur rides became more common.
 Gravel grinders – races or endurance events on gravel roads.
 Some custom bikes and adaptations provided some advantages in such events.
 Gravel riders started blogs or published on sites like Gravel Cyclist.
 Salsa (a subsidiary of the conglomerate QBP released the Fargo, a fat tired bike with drop bars, a “mountain touring bike” in 2009 (it has since become favoured as a touring bike), the Vaya gravel/touring bike in 2010, and the gravel racing Warbird in 2012.
 Other manufacturers moved into gravel bikes.
 Production gravel bikes incorporate technical innovations from road, mountain and all-road: disc brakes, threadless headsets, internal frame routing for cables, indexed shifting integrated in the brake levers, tubeless ready wheels and tires.
 Gravel bikes with disc brakes will usually have thru-axles (as opposed to quick release skewers).
 Thru-axles fit to closed drop outs with threaded fittings for the axle at ends of the fork blades and the rear stays.
 Some have suspension forks in the front; some manufacturers have some types of rear suspension.